 - Configure Your Project's Budget Views.
 After adding your project's budget data, your Procore Administrator might want to explore our dynamic and customisable budget views.
 For details, see Set up a New Budget View.
 You can set up one or multiple budget views, along with a wide variety of data columns, such as Original Budget Amount, Budget Changes, Revised Budget, Pending Budget Changes and more.
 You can also actively manage and monitor your project's budget using the 'Forecast to Complete' feature.
 For details, see Use the Forecast To Complete Feature.

 - Identify and Track Trends with the Procore Forecasting View.
 Designed for owners (and contractors) who want to avoid cost overruns, your Procore Administrator can also request to enable the forecasting view in Procore.
 This lets you view how your construction project's cash flows over time by spreading the 'Project Cost to Complete' column value (or any column you define) across a time period.
 You can then perform line-by-line analysis to make informed adjustments to your budget allocation.
 To learn more, see Set Up a New Forecasting View.

-- Reallocate Funds from One Line Item to Another Using Budget Modifications.
-After you've locked your original budget and set up the other tools listed in this guide, you can use the budget modifications feature to transfer money between cost codes.
-For example, if you have cost savings related to one cost code because it came in under budget, but expect another cost code to come in over budget, you can reallocate funds from the first cost code and add it to the latter cost code as a contingency.
-Budget modifications only appear on the Budget tool, so your vendors will not see your internal adjustments.
-For details, see Create a Budget Modification
+- Reallocate Funds from One Line Item to Another Using Budget Changes.
+After you've locked your original budget and set up the other tools listed in this guide, you can use the budget changes feature to transfer money between budget codes.
+For example, if you have cost savings related to one budget code because it came in under budget, but expect another budget code to come in over budget, you can reallocate funds from the first budget code and add it to the latter budget code as a contingency.
+Budget changes only appear on the Budget tool, so your vendors will not see your internal adjustments.
+For details, see Create Budget Changes

 To learn what else you can do with the Budget tool, see Budget.